browserengineering/book/book/animations.md

 extra memory use and slowdown---faced by all real browsers.

 Let's fix the compositing algorithm to take into account overlap.
-It turns out to be not that hard to do: when considering where to put a paint chunk, simply check if it overlaps with an animated `CompositedLayer`.
+It turns out to be not that hard to do: when considering where to put a display item, simply check if it overlaps with an animated `CompositedLayer`.
 If so, start a new `CompositedLayer` that has an overlap reason for compositing.

-The change to `composite` will be only a few lines of code and an `elif` to check if the current paint chunk overlaps another `CompositedLayer` in the list that needs to be animated.
+The change to `composite` will be only a few lines of code and an `elif` to check if the current display item overlaps another `CompositedLayer` in the list that needs to be animated.

 ``` {.python}
 class Browser: